PopeyeURS/ulyssescaballes-mpv.config/README.md

 [Download the 8K MPV Demo Clip](video/ulyssescaballes-8k_video_demo.mkv)

-This clip was rendered and played using my MPV config with HEVC Main 10, tone mapping, and shader fidelity.
-Open it in MPV to experience the full effect.
+This clip was rendered and played using this configuration with HEVC Main 10, tone mapping, and full shader fidelity.

 ---